-It’s no secret that women get paid less than men in professional sports.
+It’s no secret that female athletes get paid less than men in professional sports.
 In fact, it’s been well documented: The US Women’s Hockey and Soccer teams have both fought against this.
 WNBA players make on average a tiny fraction of what NBA players do.

 The same issue occurs in professional softball despite the sport’s clear popularity and impressive ratings at the college level.
-One pro pitcher for the USSSA Pride in the National Pro Fastpitch league, Delanie Gourley, took to Twitter to voice her displeasure by comparing her contract to the New York Yankees bat boy’s salary.
+One professional softball player for the USSSA Pride in the National Pro Fastpitch League (which suspended operations in August 2021), Delanie Gourley, took to Twitter (the tweet has since been deleted) to voice her displeasure by comparing her contract to the New York Yankees bat boy’s salary.

 Gourley was a four-year starter at the University of Florida, where she was a pivotal part of the Gators’ back-to-back national championships in 2014 and 2015.
 During her NCAA career, Gourley was twice named an NFCA First-Team All-American and All-SEC, finished as a top-10 finalist for USA Softball Player of the Year as a junior and senior, and threw Florida’s first postseason no-hitter during her freshman year.
 At El Capitan High School in Lakeside, she set the California Interscholastic Federation record for 1,352 career strikeouts.

-After being selected 12th overall by the Scrap Yard Dawgs in the 2017 NPF Draft, she’s now pitching for the league’s Orlando-based team where she helped the USSSA Pride win the Cowles Cup last season.
+After being selected 12th overall by the Scrap Yard Dawgs in the 2017 NPF Draft, she’s now pitching for the league’s Orlando-based team where she helped the USSSA Pride win the Cowles Cup.
 She was also a member of the 2018 United States Women’s National Team and joined the Oklahoma Sooners softball team as a graduate assistant coach in 2019.

 National Pro Fastpitch Salary

-That means that unless you’re superstar Monica Abbott, who signed a million-dollar deal three years ago, you’re probably not making very much.
+That means that unless you’re superstar Monica Abbott, who signed a million-dollar deal three years ago, you’re probably not making very much in women’s professional sports.

 Take that $6,000 and divide it by the 52 weeks in a year and you get just $115 per week, or about $500 per month.

-The average MLB player’s salary for comparison?
+The average MLB player?s salary for comparison?
 About $4 million.
-The minimum salary for a major leaguer is $545,000.
+The minimum salary for a major leaguer is $563,500.
 Some quick math will show that over Major League Baseball’s 162-game regular season, a player making the league minimum will eclipse the average NPF salary in just two games.
-Two stinkin’ games!
+Two stinkin? games!
 Even minor league baseball players at the lowest levels make more than $1,000 per month.

 Now, obviously there are reasons for this.
 The NPF doesn’t nearly have the reach or popularity like MLB does.
 It was formed in 2004, features just six teams and is still growing.
 That’s fine.